7. Sharing code with others

 version="0.0.1",

 The next item calls a setuptools function that automatically traverses the filesystem in this directory and finds the packages and sub-packages that we have created.
+It also tells setuptools which parts of the software not to install (in this case, the tests)

 7.5.
 A complete project